-Fishing removals are established based on the determination of Acceptable Biologically Catches (ABC) through simulation analysis in the stock assessment model using FRMS proxies.
-Therefore, despite the existence of a potential condition below the cut-off point, there is an ABC recommendation based on a MSY proxy approach.
+Despite the existence of a potential condition below the cut-off point, there is a BAC recommendation based on an MSY proxy approach.
 Low levels of catch are necessary to maintain the level of monitoring of the resource when biological closures are applied or when studies are underway for the determination and mitigation of discarding and incidental fishing.